compulim/docker-iisnode/README.md

 Run `docker build -t <your-image-name> <path-to-your-dockerfile>`.

-> If you found Docker is taking long time to send many files to its daemon, you can add a `.dockerignore` or move your `Dockerfile` deeper inside your file hierarchy.
+> If you found Docker is taking long time and send many unnecessary files to its daemon, you can add a `.dockerignore` or move your `Dockerfile` deeper inside your file hierarchy.

 ## Run it on Docker